pingcap/tiflash/docs/design/2023-06-07-tiflash-pipeline-model.md

 #### CPU Task Thread Pool

-CPU Task Thread Pool performs CPU-intensive calculation logic in operators, such as executing filters, projections, join probes, etc. Usually, most of the logic in an operator is CPU-intensive calculation logic.
+CPU Task Thread Pool performs CPU-intensive calculation logic in operators, such as executing filters, projections, join probes, etc. Usually, most of the logic in an operator is CPU-intensive.

 #### IO Task Thread Pool